Tree works

 • trees in conservation areas

-You can remove any growth, branches or roots up to the boundary of your land.
+Under common law, you may lop parts of trees and remove roots which overhang or encroach on your land.
+You may remove growth, branches, or roots up to the boundary of your land.

 You should not: